confidential & free consultation

 Sexual harassment in an employment environment is strictly against the law in California and across the United States.
 Unfortunately, sexual harassment continues to be a serious problem for many employees in many different workplaces.
 Whether you work in a bar and restaurant or as an executive in a corporate office, there is a very real chance that you might experience sexual harassment.

 With the #MeToo movement bringing attention to the sexual harassment problem in the entertainment industry, more and more people in different industries are coming forward to report sexual harassment, as well.
 One obstacle is that many employees are not sure if what they experienced qualifies as unlawful harassment under the law, or how to go about protecting their rights.
-You should never hesitate to contact a legal professional who represents employees in sexual harassment cases.
+You should never hesitate to contact a San Diego employment attorney who represents employees in sexual harassment cases.

 Each situation involving sexual harassment will be unique, and identifying harassment involves reviewing the specific facts of what happened to you.
 In general, there are two different categories of harassment.